 Also look for changes in your dog's appetite.
 Both increases and decreases in appetite can be caused by medical conditions (for example, liver problems in old dogs is one of many reasons why a dog may lose his appetite).
 You might also find that your old dog is experiencing bouts of diarrhea or digestive problems more frequently.

-A visit to the vet may be warranted, for example, if your dog's skin ro fur becomes very dry or he starts to shed excessively (not merely his normal shedding, but real loss of fur).
+A visit to the vet may be warranted, for example, if your dog's skin or fur becomes very dry or he starts to shed excessively (not merely his normal shedding, but real loss of fur).
 Brushing your dog regularly will reveal any changes in his skin or coat early.
 Treating the problem immediately will help to prevent it from getting worse.
 The longer the problem exists, the more difficult it will be to treat successfully.

 This is known as polydipsia/polyurea, and there are could be several medical reasons behind it.
 A complete check-up and bloodwork can help determine the cause.